QuantStack/xwebrtc/README.md

 ## Dependencies

-All the dependencies of xleaflet are available for the conda package manager.
+All the dependencies of xleaflet are available for the mamba (or conda) package manager.

 | `xwebrtc`  | `xwidgets`    |  `xeus`         |
 |------------|---------------|-----------------|